The United Nations in Belarus

 The UN Country Team includes 7 resident UN Agencies that have permanent representative offices in Belarus: International Organization for Migration (IOM); Joint UN Programme on HIV/AIDS (UNAIDS); UN Development Programme (UNDP); United Nations Population Fund (UNFPA); UN High Commissioner for Refugees (UNHCR); United Nations Children's Fund (UNICEF); and World Health Organization (WHO).

-The extended UN system in Belarus also includes the World Bank (WB), the International Monetary Fund (IMF) and International Finance Corporation (IFC), which have representative offices in Belarus.
-The UN Food and Agriculture Organisation (FAO) and International Labour Organization (ILO) have National Correspondents in the country.
+The UN Food and Agriculture Organisation (FAO) and International Labour Organization (ILO) have their National Correspondents in the country.

 - Between 1995 and 2018, the country’s Human Development Index value increased by 24.5 percent and ranked it into the very high human development category (50th out of 189 countries and territories).

 - In pursuance of its commitment to Agenda 2030, Belarus established a comprehensive national machinery to support the achievement of the SDGs.
 The country has engaged in multiple national and international forums to advance the concept of sustainable development and set up a statistical SDGs reporting platform to track the progress.

 - Belarus indicated in its first Voluntary National Report on SDGs in 2017 that it will focus on the goals and objectives of Agenda 2030 related to food safety and sustainable agriculture, health and education, gender equality, employment and demographics, as well as to sustainable infrastructure establishment, stimulation of sustainable industrialization and innovation.